aajanki/yle-dl/README.md

 yle-dl http://yle.fi/aihe/artikkeli/2010/10/28/studio-julmahuvi-roudasta-rospuuttoon
 ```

-Playing in vlc (or any other video player) without downloading first:
+Playing in mpv (or in vlc or in any other video player) without downloading first:

 ```
 yle-dl --pipe https://areena.yle.fi/1-2409251 | mpv --cache=1000 --slang=fi -